 Since our comparison is between El Niño and La Niña amplitude and frequency under a geoengineering regime and under a scenario of unabated global warming, the evolution of ENSO behavior under global warming, independent of geoengineering, is also of interest.
-Overwhelming evidence from climate model experiments shows that geoengineering could effectively reduce or offset the surface temperature increase resulting from global warming by limiting the amount of incoming shortwave radiation, compensating for global warming (Jones et al. 2013, Robock et al. 2008).
-An alternative theory for why ENSO amplitude and frequency may be different in the future, under a geoengineering regime, than under global warming is based on the fact that ENSO events may evolve differently from a warmer tropical Pacific mean state under global warming than if a geoengineering scheme were imposed.
+Overwhelming evidence from climate model experiments shows that geoengineering could effectively reduce or offset the surface temperature increase resulting from global warming by limiting the amount of incoming shortwave radiation, compensating for global warming (Jones et al., 2013; Robock et al., 2008).
+An alternative theory for why ENSO amplitude and frequency may be different in the future under a geoengineering regime than under global warming is based on the fact that ENSO events may evolve differently from a warmer tropical Pacific mean state under global warming than if a geoengineering scheme were imposed.

 Kirtman and Schopf (1998) showed that tropical Pacific mean-state changes on decadal timescales are more responsible than atmospheric noise for changes in ENSO frequency and predictability.
 This does not imply any external cause for the changes in ENSO, but does imply that a uniform warming of the tropical Pacific may cause changes in ENSO.
-Despite the lack of a robust multi-model ENSO signal in the Coupled Model Intercomparison Project 5 (CMIP5) models (Taylor et al., 2012), there are suggestions that strong El Niño events may become far more likely under global warming, specifically in a multi-model ensemble experiment using RCP8.5.
-As global warming continues, background state tropical Pacific SSTs are expected to warm faster along the equator than off the equator, and faster in the east than in the west – the inverse of the ocean dynamical thermostat mechanism (Held et al., 2010).
-With the weaker zonal SST gradient in the tropical Pacific, there will be more occurrences of higher SSTs in the eastern Pacific, promoting large scale organization of convection further to the east, with twice as many strong El Niño events over 200 years of RCP8.5 runs (Ca et al., 2014).
+Despite the lack of a robust multi-model ENSO signal in the Coupled Model Intercomparison Project 5 (CMIP5) models (Taylor et al., 2012), there are suggestions that strong El Niño events may become far more likely under global warming, specifically in a multi-model ensemble experiment using the Representative Concentration Pathway 8.5 (RCP8.5) scenario (Meinshausen et al., 2011).
+As global warming continues, background state tropical Pacific SSTs are expected to warm faster along the Equator than off the Equator, and faster in the east than in the west – the inverse of the ocean dynamical thermostat mechanism (Held et al., 2010).
+With the weaker zonal SST gradient in the tropical Pacific, there will be more occurrences of higher SSTs in the eastern Pacific, promoting large scale organization of convection further to the east, with twice as many strong El Niño events over 200 years of RCP8.5 runs (Cai et al., 2014).
 We will not seek to replicate the RCP8.5 results.
 No physically plausible geoengineering experiment would seriously attempt to offset RCP 8.5 with solar dimming or sulfate injections.
 Therefore, we use RCP4.5 as the control in GeoMIP experiments, and will attempt to identify if the long term mean state changes generate divergent ENSO frequency under geoengineering and global warming.

+1.3 Representation of the Tropical Pacific in CMIP

 The ability to detect subtle differences in the tropical Pacific under global warming vs. geoengineering requires sufficiently skilled models.
 Proper depiction of ENSO in a GCM is confounded by the fact that ENSO is a coupled ocean-atmospheric phenomenon, generated by the interaction of many processes, each occurring on one of several different time scales.
 Nearly all CMIP3 models were able to produce an ENSO cycle, but significant errors were evident (Guilyardi et al., 2009).
 Analysis of CMIP5 models has shown significant improvement, but the improvement has not been revolutionary.
 Such a comparison is facilitated by standardized “metrics developed within the CLIVAR [Climate and Ocean: Variability, Predictability and Change] Pacific Panel that assess the tropical Pacific mean state and interannual variability” (Bellenger et al., 2013).
 The following metrics were used in the CLIVAR CMIP3/CMIP5 comparison: ENSO amplitude, structure, spectrum and seasonality.
 Some process-based variables were also studied, including the Bjerknes feedback.